Last updated: May 5, 2021

 In fact, along with things like email drip campaign frequency and the content of your message, the right trigger can impact drip campaign effectiveness.

-While, yes, signing up to a newsletter is the simplest way to trigger a drip email campaign, by being a little creative with your email automation and workflows, you can lubricate the lead nurture process, so you can sell more and keep your customers happy.
+While, yes, signing up to a newsletter is the simplest way to trigger a drip email campaign, by being a little creative with your email automation and workflows, you can lubricate the lead nurture process, so you can guide the leads down your sales funnel and keep your existing customers happy.

-Here’s a rundown of my top email drip campaign ideas that you can start using today.
+Here’s a rundown of my top email drip campaign ideas and email templates that you can start using today.

 I know I said using a newsletter as a trigger for a newsletter drip campaign is obvious (and if that’s the only trigger you’re using, maybe even a little bit lazy), but we all have to start somewhere.